NesDai/fit3170-WIT/README.md

 \4.
 Call housekeeping() in the terminal.

 \5.
 Copy the IDs being displayed in the console log.
 And paste them inside constants.js, under the appropriate variable.
-Eg: for english questions, paste them to the variable QUESTION\_IDS\_EN, for malay, QUESTION\_IDS\_MS, etc. - This would link the correct question IDs to the chatbot
+Eg: for english questions, paste them to the variable QUESTION\_IDS\_EN, for malay, QUESTION\_IDS\_MS, etc. - This would link the correct question IDs to the chatbot.

 \6.
 Your new set of questions will then be correctly referenced by the application.
 ### 3.1.4 User Interaction Logic
 User interaction logic is found in the first\_time\_survey.js file located under filepath public/script/
 ## 3.2 Web-based Recommender System
 ### 3.2.1 Learning Interests / Skills selection functionality
 The logic for this functionality can be found under the filepath: